About This Episode

 Thank you for having me, Yara.

-Yara HAwari 1:23
+Yara Hawari 1:23

 So, Fathi, perhaps you can tell us a little bit about what the Israeli regime is doing on the ground in the West Bank at the moment.

-Fathi Nimer 1;30
+Fathi Nimer 1:30

-in the West Bank since the 7th of October and thousands have been injured.
-They seem to be taking out their frustrations really on Palestinians for the events in Gaza and shooting anyone for any reason.
+The Israeli regime has been going on an absolutely barbaric rampage in the West Bank.
+From the side of military raids and arrests, we’re talking about almost 400 Palestinians who have been killed in the West Bank since the 7th of October, and thousands have been injured.
+They seem to be taking out their frustrations on Palestinians for the events in Gaza and shooting anyone for any reason.
 I mean, in the early stages of the war, we heard terrifying stories about the torture of Palestinians, humiliation, and even urinating on them.

-Of course, before October 7, there were minimal or no consequences to such behavior, but now it seems normalized as a way of revenge against Palestinians.
+Of course, before October 7th, there were minimal or no consequences to such behavior, but now it seems normalized as a way of revenge against Palestinians.
 The settlers have also been going on a rampage.
-They seem to be now emboldened to go out and do whatever they want.
-They have been armed by the government, thousands of assault rifles were distributed to them.
+They seem to be emboldened now to go out and do whatever they want.
+They have been armed by the government — thousands of assault rifles were distributed to them.
+So they now feel that they have the backing of everybody to just go out and do whatever they want.
+They’ve been burning down orchards and threatening Palestinians.

-There have been some sanctions on the Palestinian Authority by way of withholding the tax returns, which is supposedly a right of the Palestinian Authority to take from Israel.
-And this has also closed down transportation.
-There are difficulties exporting, importing, and people just getting to work or people just trying to access universities, for example, has been very difficult to move between areas.
+The number of Palestinians arrested has skyrocketed — we’re talking about almost 6,000 in the last four months alone.
+Palestinian laborers inside the Israeli labor market have been banned from entry because all of their permits have been revoked.
+There have been some sanctions on the Palestinian Authority by way of withholding the tax revenues, which is supposedly a right of the Palestinian Authority to collect from Israel.
+And this has also shut down transportation.
+There are difficulties exporting and importing, and people just getting to work or trying to access universities — just moving between areas — has been very difficult.

-So this is in general, some of the biggest actions taken by the Israeli occupation since October 7th in the West Bank.
+So this is, in general, some of the biggest actions taken by the Israeli occupation since October 7th in the West Bank.

-Close down of the West Bank has been really extreme.
-Now, of course, before October, we had villages, for example, in the Southeast Nablus area who had their main entrances forced shut so that the Palestinian traffic is segregated from settler traffic.
-But today, even routes that are usually open have been completely sealed and new checkpoints have been introduced in areas that had never existed before.
+And of course that difficulty in movement is because of the extra roadblocks and checkpoints that the Israeli army has set up across the West Bank.
+I read somewhere that there are now more checkpoints than there were during the Second Intifada.
+The closure of the West Bank has been really extreme.
+Before October, we had villages, for example, in the southeast Nablus area that had their main entrances forced shut so that Palestinian traffic is segregated from settler traffic.
+But today, even routes that are usually open have been completely sealed, and new checkpoints have been introduced in areas where they had never existed before.

 Yara Hawari 4:04